latent-to/developer-docs/docs/learn/halvings-problem.md

 It’s the discount between liquidation price and spot.
 With ADR>1 (typical for late cohorts), P_L = P/ADR ⇒ a large haircut.
 Example: ADR=32 ⇒ P_L is P/32 (~97% discount).

 ### How does the root proportion change across cohorts?
 Later cohorts’ total issuance grows slower over shared horizons, so the root’s share declines more slowly.
-Practically, root sells a larger share for longer—another persistent disadvantage for later cohorts.
+Practically, root sells a larger share for longer (another persistent disadvantage for later cohorts).

 ### What if we do nothing?